Home Therapy Fee calculator

 sessions

-Most solo clinicians cap sustainable capacity at 18–25 weekly sessions.
+Most solo clinicians cap sustainable capacity at 18–25.

 weeks